 Overhead conveyor systems are extremely useful for any warehouse, as they increase your efficiency and productivity.
-However, overhead conveyors aren’t something you can bring in without the proper care and training for your employees.
+However, overhead conveyors require that you follow the proper care and industrial health and safety training for your employees.
 That’s because there are added risks with overhead conveyors that everyone should learn about.
+While occupational safety is something all industries are aware of, conveyor belt and conveyor system safety has some unique qualities that are worth being aware of.
 Here are the important safety tips for overhead conveyor systems that everyone should follow.

 Although overhead conveyors are generally safe, there’s always a chance that materials can fall off an open system.
 This falling debris can strike anyone below the system and cause dome injuries.
 Investing in protective headgear and training or installing a totally enclosed belt conveyor system will help keep everyone safe.

 Anytime you’re starting up your conveyor systems, you should always run a quick inspection and ensure that all the safety features are on.
 Things like guard rails or machine covers can help keep employees safe from the most dangerous parts of the conveyor system.

 One thing that everyone should do is avoid the moving parts of a conveyor system while it’s on; this rule is true for all conveyor systems.
 However, avoiding a regular conveyor system is a bit easier, as the overhead conveyors are above people and not in their direct line of sight.
 Marking the area where employees should be cautious and ensuring that the conveyors give enough room for safety is important.